 The valets in the late 90s seemed more like strippers than anything else.
 In reality, they were a mix of wrestlers, fitness models... and strippers.
 Tylene went on to become a porn actor and the last time I checked she had a webcam service.
 I can't say that I expected otherwise, but I will give her credit for being one of the better valets in WCW.
 She was primarily seen and not heard.
 Tylene had an incredibly sexy body which was showcased in a variety of flattering outfits without looking slutty.
-She had high energy when she was with MIA and you honestly got really excited when you heard their entrance music start up because you knew Major Gunns was going to be showing off in the ring cheering for her team.
+She had high energy when she was with the MIA faction, and you honestly got really excited when you heard their entrance music start up because you knew Major Gunns was going to be showing off in the ring while cheering for her team.
 When she was forced to join Team Canada it was really cute and she handled the duties perfectly.
 The segment of her being "trained to be Canadian" was priceless.
-In truth, Tylene wasn't a bad actor, especially compared to many of the other talent in the industry.
+In truth, Tylene wasn't a bad actor, especially compared to many of the other female talent in the industry.
 When the creative team decided to have her heel turn and stay with Team Canada it was a brilliant choice.
 Tylene had the naughty minx look and where she had been once pouting and complaining that being forced on Team Canada was unfair, she now turned that attitude into moxie servicing the high morale of Team Canada and its leader, Lance Storm.
 Tylene will always be one of my favourite valets for her bubbly personality... and bodacious body.

 2. Woman (Nancy Benoit, Nee Toffoloni)

 The story of Nancy Benoit is a tragic one, but her professional wrestling career was a huge success.
 She mixed the roles of manager and valet, but by the time of Monday Nitro she was primarily a valet.
 When she joined the Four Horsemen there was a great dynamic of "too many cooks in the kitchen".
 The Horsemen were accompanied by three powerful valets in Miss Elizabeth, Debra and Woman (Nancy).
-Woman and Debra butted heads and eventually things got awkward because Nancy had started an extramarital affair in real life with Chris Benoit.
+Woman and Debra butted heads and eventually things got awkward because Nancy had started an extramarital affair with Chris Benoit in real life.
 Her husband, Kevin Sullivan, was still wrestling in WCW.
 This led to one of the best impromptu story lines in the history of professional wrestling as Sullivan acquired a new valet in the powerful female wrestler, Jacqueline.
 Soon after, Woman and Benoit disappeared from WCW.
 Benoit returned later but Woman did not accompany him.
 Due to the awkward drama, Woman was an enigmatic figure in WCW during the early Nitro years.
 Ric Flair provided one of the epic lines in wrestling when he referred to her as, "Woman, oh Woman won't you marry me now".
 The line had a bitter irony and its hard to believe this was lost on the eternally clever Flair.

 1. Miss Elizabeth (Elizabeth Hulette)

 Miss Elizabeth was magic.
 Her demure and coy personality was a perfect complement for the wild, madness of Macho Man Randy Savage.
-They were truly the first couple of wrestling and it made perfect sense for them to be reunited in WCW.
+Truly, they were the first couple of wrestling and it made perfect sense for them to be reunited in WCW.
 Miss Elizabeth was getting older when she joined the nWo, but she still had a delicate and graceful beauty.
-She epitomised the role of the valet.
+She epitomized the role of the valet.
 Miss Elizabeth was present at ringside almost entirely for the morale of Savage, Hogan or other wrestlers she was supporting.
 However, she had a knack for distracting referees and the refs were very eager to chat with her on the apron.
-During the Nitro years, Miss Elizabeth became more ruthless, but never turned heel in the mind of the fans.
+During the Nitro years, Miss Elizabeth became more ruthless, but she never turned heel in the mind of the fans.
 What I appreciate about Elizabeth's character was that her silence, mystery and privacy allowed her to serve as a surrogate for male viewers.
-Boys and young men could project their imagination's ideal of femininity onto Elizabeth and this allowed them to reflect on their own urges toward brutality and motivation for a desire in physical violence.
-Now that we have shifted from the stripper-whores of the attitude era promoting trailer park soap opera drama to the current movement of nasty, brutish and short diva wrestlers we have also lost the magic and the balance of professional wrestling.
+Boys and young men could project their imagination's ideal of femininity onto Elizabeth and this allowed them to reflect on their own urges toward aggression, brutality and motivation for a desire in physical violence.
+Now that we have shifted from the stripper-whores of the attitude era promoting trailer park soap opera drama to the current movement of nasty, brutish and short diva wrestlers we have also lost the magic and the emotional balance of professional wrestling.
 Professional wrestling has always been an alternative to real brutality and violence.
 We watch to play out our guilt for desiring violence.
-The valets helped with that process and they were most effective when demure, coy, clever and physically graceful.
+The valets helped with that process and they were most effective when demure, coy, clever, and physically graceful.
 Elizabeth exemplified all those qualities and she will truly be missed because we lost her far too early given what she gave us as an entertainer.

 BONUS: Pamela Paulshock